Snowflake is a popular cloud-based data warehouse known for its speed, scalability, and reliability.

 Select the bucket to configure the access.

 Select SHOW INFO PANEL in the upper right corner.
-The information panel for the bucket will pop out.
+The information panel for the bucket appears.

 In the Add Members section, get the service account name from the DESC command run in Step 2.